 Price: 15.000 IDR.

-The path towards Tibumana waterfall is as beautiful as the waterfall.
-Before getting the parking lot, you will pass through a narrow road surrounded by rice fields and beautiful palm trees.
+The path towards Tibumana Waterfall is as beautiful as the waterfall.
+Before getting to the parking lot, you will pass through a narrow road surrounded by rice fields and beautiful palm trees.
 It is a very cool place to take a photo.
 From the parking lot, it takes about 10 minutes to get to the waterfall.

 Price: 15.000 IDR.